 - The American Goldfinch tends to have particular habitat requirements.
 For example, they require weedy fields and scattered wood growths for nesting.

-- These birds nest later into the year because they will often wait for the thistle to appear first before making their nests.
+- These songbirds nest later into the year because they will often wait for the thistle to appear first before making their nests.

 - During winter, the American Goldfinch roosts with others in coniferous trees or burrow under the snow to keep warm.